Homeschool Scheduling with Teens to Toddlers (Mom of 4)

 Read More

-The mist from the prior evening's rain was frozen solid in the shade at the Toledo Art Museum in December.
-As my best friend and I skated every-so-gracefully out of the shadows of the parking garage into the sunshine, we'd just wound up an intriguing chat about those famous sisters- Mary and Martha (Luke 10:38-42).
-Scripture + My Best Friend + Art.
-This may have been my best day ever.
+The mist from the prior evening’s rain was frozen solid in the shade at the Toledo Museum of Art in December.
+As my best friend and I skated every-so-gracefully out of the shadows of the parking garage into the sunshine, we’d just wrapped up an intriguing chat about those famous sisters—Mary and Martha (Luke 10:38–42).

 Read More